 4. UpgradeMe Points moves to a single rate, increases in price

-In a rather curious move, Virgin Australia will combine both the Flex and Choice upgrade rates into a single points price.
+In a rather curious move, Virgin Australia will combine the Flex and Choice upgrade rates into a single points price.
 Naturally, this disadvantages (and dare I say, disincentives) travellers on a Flex fare, as the current upgrade rates, starting from 4,900 points, are far lower with Flex fares than with Choice.

 From 18 November 2024, new UpgradeMe Points requests will start from 10,000 Velocity Points on domestic flights, and 8,000 points on Trans-Tasman and international short-haul flights.
 Existing requests will be honoured at current rates if made before that date.